yutkat/dotfiles-mini/README.md

-General Dots
+dotfiles mini
 ===============

-Include a no plugin home dot files.
+Include a no plugin dotfiles.
 Can be used quickly.

 ## HOWTO ##